. |

 28th Regiment in Crimea

-the military records.
-It seems likely that he used an assumed name, as a runway
+down to the military records.
+It seems likely that he used an assumed name, as

 The Gorst Research:

-28th Regiment of foot under an assumed name.
-One piece of information gives
+with the 28th Regiment of foot under an assumed name.
+One piece of information

-reason for this.
-Besides the probable family disapproval is the fact that he
+gives reason for this.
+Besides the probable family disapproval is the fact that

-was a runaway apprentice.
-If he had not completed his apprenticeship, then the
+he was a runaway apprentice.
+If he had not completed his apprenticeship, then

 to be given up.
 Therefore if John George Farndale did run away from an